bashead94/tennis-match-outcome-prediction/README.md

 - In-match statistics contribute little once recent win-rate is accounted for — the model can't capture live match dynamics (correctly excluded here to avoid leakage)
 - Can't quantify player fitness, injury status, or psychological factors
 - Grand Slam matches (best-of-5) are mixed in with regular tour matches (best-of-3), which may distort raw-count-based features
-- ~70% accuracy is consistent with the literature's ceiling for pre-match-only prediction — this is a decision-support baseline, not a high-confidence forecaster
+- ~70% accuracy is consistent with the literature's ceiling for pre-match-only prediction, this is a decision-support baseline, not a high-confidence forecaster

 ## Repository structure